Mingding Doctrine

 (1:05:32)

-- How do we understand that not growing will be "burned"?
+1. How do we understand being "burned out" if we don't grow?
 I have always believed that solving problems is exercising and growing.
-If a pastor feels pressure and continues to move forward with faith, does being "burned" depend on whether he can see through and understand God's will?
-(Xi Qian)
+If a pastor feels pressure and continues to move forward in faith, does being "burned out" depend on whether he can see through and understand God's will?
+(Qian Qian)

 (1:07:09)